-&lt;sup>3 An event where Council staff, scientists, students and the public gathered in Hagley Park and the Gardens to count as many species as possible in a 24 hour survey.
+3 An event where Council staff, scientists, students and the public gathered in Hagley Park and the Gardens to count as many species as possible in a 24 hour survey.
+4 Distinct varieties of plants.

 (Indonesia), Las Palmas (Canary Islands, Spain) and the National Tropical Garden (Hawaii, USA).